The Complete Guide to Driving in Vanuatu

 How Long Does it Take to Drive Around Vanuatu?

-- Tanna - 165 km (103 mi) - 4 hr 55 mins
+- Santo East Coast Road - 63 km (39 mi) - 1 hr 30 mins

 Go in-depth on the driving times around the islands in our guide, Travel Times & Distances: How Long Does it Take to Travel Around Vanuatu?
-LINK#T049

 What License Do You Need to Drive in Vanuatu?

 First things first, when you want to drive in Vanuatu, you need to make sure you have a valid driver's license.
+Your driver's license needs to have been valid for more than one year.

 Luckily, foreign driver's licenses are accepted in Vanuatu.
 Those who might want to play it extra safe are those whose driving license is not written in English or French.
 In this case, it's best to also travel with an International Driving Permit (IDP).